 The first part of the course will be held in the Global Term by Prof. Dima Adamsky and will reveal the field of "strategic learning" as an academic discipline of political science.
 This part of the course will examine the place of war in international relations; will deal with the development of modern military thinking in light of the changes in the nature of war from the conventional, non-conventional and sub-conventional perspectives.
 In addition, this part will present an intellectual history of intelligence diagnostic processes, net assessment and strategic planning, and the establishment of these fields as cornerstones of national security policies in strategy communities around the world.

 The second part of the course will be held in the Israeli Term by The Commander of the IDF Colleges and the Dado Center will present a variety of approaches and schools of thought regarding strategic thinking on a military level, and analytical tools to support the decision making process in the area of national security in general, and when shaping and leading military strategy, specifically.
-This part of the course will address the cognitive complexities of the strategy-shaping process, will deal with basic terminology used in systemic thought, and will provide the students basic intellectual skills that will allow them systemic examination - the skill found in the core of strategic thinking.
+This part of the course will address the cognitive complexities of the strategy-shaping process, will deal with basic terminology used in systemic thought, and will provide the participants basic intellectual skills that will allow them systemic examination - the skill found in the core of strategic thinking.

 Course Requirements